francescoraves483/LTNT/README.md

 The other hardware device acts instead as a slave.
 On the slave the LTNT test manager should be installed as a service, and be always ready to accept connections from the master.
 It is then completely controlled by the master (its configuration parameters are also received from the master and no INI file is needed) and the user only needs to access it, for the time being, to collect the CSV logs after a measurement session.

-After a measurement session, the LTLT software will output a series of CSV files containing all the measured metrics, inside the folders specified in the LTNT.ini file.
+After a measurement session, the LTLT software will output a series of CSV files containing all the measured metrics, inside the folders specified in the LTNT.ini configuration file.

 # Steps for preparing and installing the platform
 ## The case with Ethernet connection to the two ends of the network under test and the usage of the suggested hardware is considered